-We screen.
 We check the eyes of thousands of children and adults each year.
-Our vision screenings help preschoolers at risk of vision loss from amblyopia or "lazy eye" blindness, and adults threatened by glaucoma and other serious vision problems.
+Our vision screenings help preschoolers at risk of vision loss from amblyopia ("lazy eye" blindness) and adults threatened by aging eye disease.

-We educate.
-We get the word out on better eye health through blog posts, brochures, fact sheets, public service announcements, newsletters, media campaigns, special events, the web and social media.
+We spread the word on eye health through blog posts, brochures, fact sheets, PSAs, newsletters, media campaigns, special events, the web and social media.
 Every year more than one million Georgians read, hear or see our messages about early detection of eye disease and prevention of accidents that can cause permanent loss of sight.

-Prevent Blindness Georgia was established in 1965 as an affiliate of Prevent Blindness America, the nation's leading nonprofit eye health and safety organization.
-With a focus on promoting a continuum of vision care, Prevent Blindness Georgia touches the lives of more than 40,000 people each year with our direct services.
-We vision screen 35,000 four year olds; train more than 400 public health, school nurse and pediatric vision screeners; screen high risk adults for glaucoma and other aging eye diseases; provide current information on eye health and safety; and provide eye examinations and free or low-cost eye glasses to adults and replacement glasses for students.
-In program year 2012, Prevent Blindness Georgia served 114 counties in Georgia through our children's and adult programs.
+Prevent Blindness Georgia (PBGA) was established in 1965 as an affiliate of Prevent Blindness, the nation's leading non-profit eye health and safety organization.
+With a focus on promoting a continuum of vision care, PBGA touches the lives of more than 35,000 people each year with our direct services.
+Each year we vision screen over 33,000 three, four and five-year-old children; train more than 200 public health, school nurse and pediatric vision screeners; screen high risk adults for glaucoma and other aging eye diseases; provide current information on eye health and safety; and provide eye examinations and free or low-cost eye glasses to more than 2,000 adults and replacement glasses for children.
+In program year 2016, Prevent Blindness Georgia served 116 counties in Georgia through our children's and adult programs.

-During this past school year, Prevent Blindness Georgia's Star Pupils Children's Vision Screening program, utilizing the services of 15 certified vision screeners, screened more than 35,000 Georgia four year olds and referred about six percent of them to an eye care professional for further evaluation.
+During this past school year, the Star Pupils vision screened more than 34,000 Georgia three, four and five-year-old children, referring about eight percent to an eye care professional for further evaluation.
 Suspected eye conditions included amblyopia or "lazy eye" blindness, strabismus or muscle imbalance, and refractive errors.
-If detected at an early age, children's eye conditions, some of which could ultimately lead to blindness, can be corrected with prescription eyeglasses or patching to strengthen the weak eye.
+If detected at an early age, children's eye conditions (some of which can ultimately lead to blindness) can be corrected with prescription eyeglasses or patching to strengthen the weak eye.
 We recognize that vision problems are the leading handicap of childhood and continue to grow the program across the state as funding permits.